inmyth/mmm-java/README.md

 - response contains hash so it can be used as key.
 This hash should be stored in "deleted" node.
 - Final field in stream indicates executed offer.
 -- hash -> DeletedNodes.FinalFields.PreviousTxnID (old hash), hash (new hash)
 - offer create for RJP/JPY may not have PreviousFields.
 This causes parse error for FinalFields.
 It looks creating new offer also cancels some tx which results in this situation.
-We can saafel ignore it and use transaction information instead.
+We can safely ignore it and use transaction information instead.
 - payment and OC belonging to others will result in many OEs.
 Find only those belonging for us
 - do not instantiate Amount directly.
 Use RLOrder#amount
 - pair in Config determines the unit of rate and gridSpace